-optfunc provides differentiable PyTorch optfuncs and
+optfunc provides differentiable PyTorch optfuncs, CVXPY-backed convex

 The package is published as optfuncs and imported as optfunc.